lgraubner/sitemap-generator/README.md

 <details>
 <summary>Should I use this package or the CLI</summary>
 <p>The CLI should suffice most of the common use cases.
-It has several options to tweak in case you want to bahave it differently.
-If you use case is more advanced and you need fine control about what the crawler should fetch you should use this package and the programmatic API.</p>
+It has several options to tweak in case you want it to behave differently.
+If your use case is more advanced and you need fine control about what the crawler should fetch, you should use this package and the programmatic API.</p>
 </details>

 ## License